Last updated: August 2, 2022

 8. Manly Bunkhouse

-Situated on the north side of the Sydney Harbour Bridge, Manly is Sydney’s second most popular beach with a pleasant family friendly atmosphere.
+Located north of the Sydney Harbour Bridge, Manly is Sydney’s second most popular beach, with a pleasant family-friendly atmosphere that appeals to many.

 Manly Bunkhouse is a super relaxed hostel to stay at, with a typical Australian backpacking atmosphere.
-It’s away from the hustle and bustle of the city, and close enough to an awesome beach that is great for swimming as well as surfing.
+It’s a bit away from the hustle and bustle of the city, and close enough to a great beach that is suitable for swimming as well as for surfing.

 Travelling to the city isn’t too hard from Manly, with regular ferry services operating between the Manly ferry wharf and Circular Quay.

-Manly Bunkhouse offers basic hostel rooms and facilities, with a laidback vibe that you will absolutely appreciate.
-Common areas include a sunny backyard, lounge room and a large kitchen.
+Manly Bunkhouse offers basic hostel rooms and facilities, with a laidback vibe that many backpackers will appreciate.
+Common areas include a sunny backyard, lounge room, and a large kitchen.

-With tons of hostels to choose from in Sydney and surroundings, it’s not always easy to make the right choice.
-The above 8 hostels all have a good reputation and offer the right facilities, some a bit more expensive than others.
+With tons of hostels to choose from in Sydney and its surroundings, it’s not always easy to make the right choice.
+The above eight hostels all have a good reputation and offer the right facilities, some a bit more expensive than others.

-In the Sydney CBD area, our favorite hostel would be the Sydney Harbour YHA.
-Despite the fact that it’s perhaps a bit pricier than other options, this hostel is top notch and is located in a perfect location, close to ferries, trains, and all the tourist highlights.
+In the Sydney CBD area, our favourite hostel would be the Sydney Harbour YHA.
+Even though it’s perhaps a bit pricier than other options, this hostel is top-notch and is located in a perfect spot, close to ferries, trains, and all the tourist highlights.